MCBH begins back gate construction, schedules closures

 |0

-This work, MCBH begins back gate construction, schedules closures, by Sgt Luke Kuennen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MCBH begins back gate construction, schedules closures, by LCpl Samantha Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT